Yandex Cloud

 1. In the management console, select the folder with your Managed Service for Kubernetes cluster.

 4. On the Persistent Volumes tab, find the new-pv-test-<number> object and check the Availability zone field value.
-It must specify an availability zone.
+It should specify an availability zone.
 A dash means there is no assignment to an availability zone.

 kubectl edit pv new-pv-test-<number>